Royal-lobster/TaskMaster-Bot/README.md

-# 🤖 Personal Productivity Telegram Bot
+# 📝 TaskMaster Bot

-A smart personal productivity assistant powered by the `@iqai/adk` library that helps you manage reminders and shopping lists via Telegram.
-This bot features intelligent sub-agents that handle different aspects of personal organization with automatic reminder notifications.
+Your intelligent personal productivity assistant powered by the `@iqai/adk` library.
+TaskMaster helps you master your daily tasks by managing reminders and shopping lists via Telegram, featuring smart sub-agents and automatic notifications to keep you organized and on track.

 ## ✨ Features